amethyst/rustrogueliketutorial/book/src/chapter_1.md

 # Chapter 1 : Hello Rust

+---

+***About this tutorial***

+*This tutorial is free and open source, and all code uses the MIT license - so you are free to do with it as you like.
+My hope is that you will enjoy the tutorial, and make great games!*

+*If you enjoy this and would like me to keep writing, please consider supporting [my Patreon](https://www.patreon.com/blackfuture).*

+---

 This tutorial will get you started with Rust development, and RLTK - The *RogueLike Took Kit* - we'll be using to provide console output.

 ## Getting Rust